ChenshuLiu/OPTMISE/README.md

 cd /desired_directory
 git clone [repository link]
 ```
-The metadata of the software is contained in the `LSTM APP.spec` file and requires the `pyinstaller` module in Python.
+The metadata of the software is contained in the `LSTM APP.spec` file and requires the `pyinstaller` module in Python (refer to official documentary: [pyinstaller link](https://pyinstaller.org/en/stable/)).
 To install the pyinstaller module, please use:
 ```bash
 pip install pyinstaller
 pip3 install pyinstaller